keptn/keptn.github.io/CONTRIBUTING.md

 ## Guidelines for contributing

-* Always fork the repository then clone that fork to your local system.
+* Always fork the repository then clone that fork to your local system rather than clone master directly.
-Keptn, like most open source projects, does not support anyone pushing changes directly to the *master* branch to protect the integrity of the repository.
+Keptn, like most open source projects, severely restricts who can push changes directly to the *master* branch to protect the integrity of the repository.
 * Keep your language clean and crisp.
 * Smaller PR's are easier to review and so generally get processed more quickly;
 when possible, chunk your work into smallish PR's.
-However, documentation work sometimes requires larger PRs, such as when writing a whole new section or reorganizing existing files.
+However, we recognize that documentation work sometimes requires larger PRs, such as when writing a whole new section or reorganizing existing files.
 * You may want to squash your commits before creating the final PR, to avoid conflicting commits.
 * Be sure that the description of each commit and the PR itself are meaningful and described clearly.
 This helps reviewers understand each commit and provides a good history after the PR is merged.
 * If your PR is not reviewed in a timely fashion, feel free to post a gentle reminder to the #keptn-docs Slack channel.
 * Resolve review comments and suggestions promptly.

-If you see a problem and are unable to fix it yourself, please create an issue on the github repository:
+If you see a problem and are unable to fix it yourself or have an idea for an enhancement, please create an issue on the github repository:

 * Provide specific and detailed information about the problem and possible solutions to help others understand the issue.
 * When reporting a bug, provide a detailed list of steps to reach the bug.
 If possible, also attach screenshots that illustrate the bug.
+* If you want to do the work on an issue, include that information in your description of the issue.

 ## Fork and clone the repository